grigorisg9gr/Other_projects/text_processing/README.md

 	4) It extracts the similarity measures.
  There is optionally the function create_lemmas in case there is no predefined dictionary.

+There is a sample file in text_files/ with a pair of news articles.
+You can add more pairs for comparing them.
+To run the code, you need to run the parse_all file.

 For any issues or questions, contact me in grigoris.chrysos@gmail.com